Shifted Witten classes and topological recursion: Introduction

 The asymptotic expansions we consider here are useful beyond the applications we had in mind in this paper.
-We rely strongly on these explicit computations in an upcoming work \cite{CGG}, where we define the negative analogue of the Witten $r$-spin classes and prove $W$-constraints for the associated descendant integrals.
-We also conjecture that these $W$-constraints imply $r$-KdV, which is the negative analogue of Witten's $r$-spin conjecture, and prove it for $r = 2$ and $3$.
-In particular, the $r=2$ case coincides with Norbury's class for which we prove his integrability conjecture \cite{Nor22}.
+We rely strongly on these explicit computations in \cite{CGG22}, where we define the negative analogue of the Witten $r$-spin classes and prove $W$-constraints for the associated descendant integrals.
+We also conjecture that these $W$-constraints imply $r$-KdV, which is the negative analogue of Witten's $r$-spin conjecture, and prove it for low values of $r$ including Norbury's conjecture \cite{Nor23}.

 Finally, as an application, we recover Witten's $r$-spin conjecture using topological recursion.
 We emphasise that our result uses the Givental--Teleman reconstruction of semisimple CohFTs \cite{Tel12}.
 The latter is a strong result that was not available when the proof of \cite{FSZ10} came out, and which was used in \cite{PPZ15} for the shifted Witten classes that we consider.
 Our result also uses that topological recursion for the generalised $r$-Airy spectral curve of \cref{thm:spectral:curves}, part (1), commutes with the limit of the parameter $\epsilon \rightarrow 0$, which we prove here for a specific class of spectral curves.
-A more general study of limits in topological recursion will appear in \cite{BBCKS}.
+A more general study of limits in topological recursion will appear in \cite{BBCKS23}.